 Beecham's part in all this is of some significant concern.
-Being part of Labour's justice team it could be here we are seeing the kind of broad brush criminalization using the DPA which would come out of a future Labour government - the possibility of
+Being part of Labour's justice team it could be here we are seeing the kind of broad brush criminalization using the DPA which would come out of a future Labour government - the

-which is not very distant.
+possibility of which is not very distant.

 Thornton and Beecham were seeking to remove the "disgusting/obscene" etc part of the DPA.
-This leaves a far wider amount of material liable to prosecution as 'Extreme Porn' such that softcore and perhaps even sexy horror films could be then be
+This leaves a far wider amount of material liable to prosecution as 'Extreme Porn' such that softcore and perhaps even sexy horror films could be

-Thornton's words about "cultural harm" (that is some nebulous subjective concept of the sort which figures so importantly in the sloganizing propaganda of the obsessive agitators - a quite different thing to careful, well researched real world
+Thornton's words about "cultural harm" (that is some nebulous subjective concept of the sort which figures so importantly in the sloganizing propaganda of the obsessive agitators - a quite different thing to careful, well researched real

-solid evidence of harm, which should be the basis of all legislation in a rational democracy) illustrates the nasty totalitarian concepts being used bit by bit to create criminal laws.
+world solid evidence of harm, which should be the basis of all legislation in a rational democracy) illustrates the nasty totalitarian concepts being used bit by bit to create criminal laws.

 For the moment Lord Faulks (Conservative.
 Justice) for the govt politely bins the amendments, which are withdrawn by their sponsors.

-Amendment 36B would replace the Government’s amendments to the extreme pornography offence, including the relevant defence, with a broad provision that would criminalise the portrayal of any sexual activity that involves real or apparent lack of consent
+Amendment 36B would replace the Government’s amendments to the extreme pornography offence, including the relevant defence, with a broad provision that would criminalise the portrayal of any sexual activity that involves real or apparent lack of

-of non-consensual sexual activity.
+depict any form of non-consensual sexual activity.

 In the light of the balance that this Government have sought to strike with this offence, we believe that such an extension to the offence would be going too far.
-It would, I believe, widen inappropriately its scope and could make too wide a range of
+It would, I believe, widen inappropriately its scope and could make too wide a

-sexual activity subject to serious criminal sanction.
+range of sexual activity subject to serious criminal sanction.